In all its historical glory…

 Sake Professional Course in Florida, August 17-19

-All you need to know about sake!Thanks to everyone’s support and the current popularity of sake, the Sake Professional Course in Las Vegas, June 1-3, is full.
+Thanks to everyone’s support and the current popularity of sake, the Sake Professional Course in Las Vegas, June 1-3, is full.
 The next Sake Professional Course is scheduled for Miami Beach Florida, August 17-19, at the Shelborne Wyndham Grand Hotel, within which sits the South Beach Morimoto Restaurant.
 This is the first Sake Professional Course to be held in this part of the country and promises to be a particularly enjoyable running of the course.

 More information is available here, and testimonials from graduates can be perused here as well.
-The three-day course wraps chokko_smallup with Sake Education Council supported testing for the Certified Sake Professional (CSP) certification.
+The three-day course wraps up with Sake Education Council supported testing for the Certified Sake Professional (CSP) certification.
 If you are interested in making a reservation, or if you have any questions not answered via the link above, by all means please feel free to contact me.

 Following that, the next one is tentatively scheduled for the fall in the northeast part of the US.
 If you are interested, feel free to send me an email to that purport now; I will keep track of your interest!